Fanguiee/SportSphere/README.md

 # SportSphere
-App for sports fans with Flutter, dart
+A crossplatform app for sports fans with Flutter, dart